 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of NexGen Energy Ltd. (NXE) and Denison Mines Corp.
-(DNN) based on the most recent data.
+Below is a comparison table outlining the key strengths and weaknesses of NexGen Energy Ltd. (NXE) and Denison Mines Corp.
+(DNN) based on their recent financial performance and market positioning as of 2026.

 CriterionNexGen Energy Ltd. (NXE)Denison Mines Corp.
 (DNN)